Spock: Fan productions

 In addition to television, feature films, books, and parodies, Spock has also been portrayed in non-canon fan fiction.
-Since 2004, the online fan production Star Trek: New Voyages has continued the further voyages of the cancelled initial series.
+Since 2004, the online fan production Star Trek: New Voyages has continued the further voyages of the canceled initial series.
 The fan-series' creators feel "Kirk, Spock, McCoy, and the rest should be treated as 'classic' characters like Willy Loman from Death of a Salesman, Gandalf from The Lord of the Rings, or even Hamlet, Othello, or Romeo.
 Many actors have and can play the roles, each offering a different interpretation of said character."

 The fan series Star Trek: New Voyages has featured three actors in the role of Spock.
 Spock was portrayed by Jeffrey Quinn for the pilot and first three episodes, by Ben Tolpin in episodes 4 and 5, and by Brandon Stacy in episodes 6 through 11.
 Stacy also served as a stand-in for Zachary Quinto in the 2009 Star Trek film.

 The independent online fan series Star Trek Continues featured Todd Haberkorn as Spock in three vignettes and eleven full episodes between 2013 and 2017.

 In scientific illustrator Jenny Parks' 2017 book Star Trek Cats, Spock is depicted as an Oriental Shorthair.